 For PLAR information on a program, visit the PLAR & Transfer Credit heading for the candidate guide (if available) or, search the PLAR Inventory Database for listings and fees of programs currently offering PLAR challenges.

 If you have already taken courses from another recognized institution, you may be eligible for transfer credit.

-- Communication Courses PLAR Candidate Guide (pdf)
+- Arts and Sciences Communication and Social Sciences Courses PLAR Candidate Guide (pdf)